 V. Overview of ASTM F1004

 A. History of ASTM F1004

 The voluntary standard for gates and enclosures was first approved and published in 1986 (ASTM F1004-86, Standard Consumer Safety Specification for First-Generation Standard Expansion Gates and Expandable Enclosures).
-Between 1986 and 2013, ASTM F1004 underwent a series of revisions to improve the safety of gates and enclosures and the clarity of the standard.
-Revisions made during this period included provisions to address foot-pedal actuated opening systems, warnings, evaluation of all manufacturer's recommended use positions, test fixture improvements, entrapment in openings along the side of the gate, lead-containing substances in surface, along with other minor clarifications and editorial corrections.
+Between 1986 and 2013, ASTM F1004 underwent a series of revisions to improve the safety of gates and enclosures and to clarify the standard.
+Revisions included provisions to address foot-pedal actuated opening systems, warnings, evaluation of all manufacturer's recommended use positions, test fixture improvements, entrapment in openings along the side of the gate, lead-containing substances in surfaces, along with other minor clarifications and editorial corrections.

 B. Description of the Current Voluntary Standard—ASTM F1004-19